Wichtiger Hinweis

 Grow your own plants

 Growing your own plants is not rocket science - if you take into account the respective needs of a plant when sowing and transplanting.
 Vegetables that require warmth, such as tomatoes or eggplants, must be pre-germinated indoors.
 As a rule, seeds are sown from March to April.
 The tender seedlings can be taken outside from mid-May.
 Some southern herbs such as marjoram, thyme or basil are also pre-germinated in the warm.
-Native annual flower species such as cockade flowers and bush zinnias are sown in spring without pre-germination.
+Native annual flowers such as cockade flowers and bush zinnias are sown in spring without pre-germination.
 With little effort, dyer's chamomile, knawel bellflower and peony provide food for insects for several years.

 Where the wild bees live